champsproject/ldds/tutorials/README.md

 # Tutorials

-In this folder you can find a collection of useful Notebooks containing several tutorials, in order to understand the principles and the potential of **PyDMD**.
-An additional PDF tutorial ([DSWeb contest winner](https://dsweb.siam.org/The-Magazine/All-Issues/dsweb-2019-contest-tutorials-on-dynamical-systems-software)) is available [here](tutorial_dsweb.pdf).
+This folder contains a collection of useful Notebooks with tutorials on how to use the **LDDS** Lagrangian descriptors Python module for analyzing the phase space structure of dynamical systems.

 #### [Tutorial 1](tutorial-1.ipynb)